jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 ### Scope

-This page is an effort to help aid you in setting up your serial tablet by braking down the main problem areas.
-With some time and patients, you should be able to apply the appropriate changes in order to make use of your Wacom serial device.
+This page is an effort to help aid you in setting up your serial tablet by breaking down the main problem areas.
+With some time and patience, you should be able to apply the appropriate changes in order to make use of your Wacom serial device.

 ### Checklist